 In addition to its great works of art, visitors will also enjoy the beautiful architecture and Venetian style courtyard of the Isabella Stewart Gardner Museum.

 As one of New England's largest museums, the Peabody Essex houses one million artifacts of art and culture that span centuries and continents.

 The museum dates all the way back to 1799, when sea captains would bring home treasures from exotic lands.

 It has one of the world's most comprehensive collections of maritime and oceanic art and artifacts, in addition to African, American, Asian, Native American, and Indian collections.

 Inside the museum, you'll also find special exhibitions, a hands-on education center, an award-winning gift shop, and a café and restaurant.
 Outside, see numerous parks, period gardens, and historic houses.

 This museum is the gateway to Concord's remarkable revolutionary and literary history, home to one of the oldest and most treasured collections of Americana in the nation.

-The site is also home to a performing arts theater, media center, bookstore, and café all designed to help you spend hours in this landmark building.
+The site is also home to a performing arts theater, media center, bookstore, and café all designed to enhance visitors’ appreciation of this landmark building.

 Sit at JFK's Oval Office desk as you discover a fascinating account of Kennedy's days in office.
-Panoramic views of Boston's skyline and Harbor Islands are the cherry on top of this must-see Boston attraction.
+Panoramic views of Boston's skyline and Harbor Islands add to the appeal of this must-see Boston attraction.

 Get ready for a unique learning experience and lots of surprises at this museum, conveniently located on the campus of one of the most prestigious universities in the world.